 - 1. The remuneration committee should consider whether the directors should be eligible for annual bonuses.
-If so, performance conditions should be relevant, stretching and designed to enhance shareholder value.
+If so, performance conditions should be relevant, stretching and designed to enhance shareholder value over the medium and long term.
 Upper limits should be set and disclosed.
-There may be a case for part payment in shares to be held for a significant period. - 2.
+There may be a case for part payment in shares to be held for a significant period and other ways of withholding rewards until the full impact of the executives' contribution can be assessed. - 2.
 The remuneration committee should consider whether the directors should be eligible for benefits under long-term incentive schemes.
 Traditional share option schemes should be weighed against other kinds of long-term incentive scheme.
 In normal circumstances, shares granted or other forms of deferred remuneration should not vest, and options should not be exercisable, in less than three years.
-Directors should be encouraged to hold their shares for a further period after vesting or exercise, subject to the need to finance any costs of acquisition and associated tax liabilities. - 3.
-Any new long-term incentive schemes which are proposed should be approved by shareholders and should preferably replace any existing schemes or at least form part of a well considered overall plan, incorporating existing schemes.
-The total rewards potentially available should not be excessive. - 4.
-Payouts or grants under all incentive schemes, including new grants under existing share option schemes, should be subject to challenging performance criteria reflecting the company's objectives.
-Consideration should be given to criteria which reflect the company's performance relative to a group of comparator companies in some key variables such as total shareholder return. - 5.
-Grants under executive share option and other long-term incentive schemes should normally be phased rather than awarded in one large block. - 6.
-In general, only basic salary should be pensionable. - 7.
-The remuneration committee should consider the pension consequences and associated costs to the company of basic salary increases and any other changes in pensionable remuneration, especially for directors close to retirement.
+Directors should be encouraged to hold their shares for a further period after vesting or exercise, subject to the need to finance any costs of acquisition and associated tax liabilities.
+3. Any new long-term incentive schemes which are proposed should be approved by shareholders and should preferably replace any existing schemes or at least form part of a well considered overall plan, incorporating existing schemes.
+The total rewards potentially available should not be excessive.